Fate/unlimited codes: Gameplay

 As in other games of the genre, the game process of Fate/unlimited codes is built on a battle between two characters, using combinations of strikes to lower an opponent's health points to zero.
 A player conducts a series of battles up to two or three (depending on the value set by the player) one-on-one victories with computer opponents or with another player.
 The timing of individual rounds may be limited or unlimited, depending on the player's settings.
-Depending on the combinations used and the damage inflicted with their help during the round, points are used that are used to statistically calculate the success of the game in certain modes.
+Depending on the combinations used and the damage inflicted with their help during the round, points are used statistically calculate the success of the game in certain modes.

 The game is a three-dimensional fighting game based on the use of the width and height of the playing field with the possibility of moving into the arena only for evading attack.
-Manage character attacks by using a customizable three-button gamepad system; the fourth button is used to cancel your own started combinations and block enemy attacks.
+To manage character attacks by using a customizable three-button gamepad system; the fourth button is used to cancel your own started combinations and block enemy attacks.
 When using attack buttons, two types of energy scales are accumulated - magic energy and the energy of the Holy Grail.
 The scale of magical energy is divided into three cells, allowing you to enhance and supplement the standard types of attacks (English Magic Burst).
 The cells are filled individually for each player, after applying the energy reserve must be replenished.
 The accumulation of the energy of the Holy Grail occurs simultaneously for both opponents and opens up the possibility of using "super receptions", which consumes magical energy.
 The strength and type of super-reception varies depending on the amount of magical energy expended to activate it.
 Some of the characters (Kotomine, Bazett and Rin) also have a limited and unrecoverable number of special items needed to conduct unique remote attacks.
 There are four levels of difficulty that can be adjusted between matches.